-BAE Systems is the lead member of the Aircraft Carrier Alliance, a unique partnering relationship between BAE Systems, Babcock, Thales and the UK Ministry of Defence, working to deliver the two QE Class aircraft carriers.
+BAE Systems was the lead member of the Aircraft Carrier Alliance, a unique partnering relationship between BAE Systems, Babcock, Thales and the UK Ministry of Defence, working to deliver the two QE Class aircraft carriers.

-We have played a key role in the design and construction of the ships, with huge sections of the hulls and the island structures having being built by us at sites in Glasgow and Portsmouth.
-We are responsible for the development of the sophisticated mission systems with our employees working on the brains of these ships.
+We played a key role in the design and construction of the ships, with huge sections of the hulls and the island structures having being built by us at sites in Glasgow and Portsmouth.
+We were responsible for the development of the sophisticated mission systems with our employees working on the brains of these ships.